didac-crst/mockexchange/README.md

 - **📋 Logs**: `make logs`

 ### Alternative: Manual Service Management
-If you prefer to start services individually:
+If you prefer to start services individually or connect to external services:

 ```bash
 # Start services in order (recommended)